frederic-perez/AmE-dictionary/data/dictionary.md

 __hem<sup>1</sup>__ _n_ :three: __1__ An edge or border on a piece of cloth, especially a finished edge, as for a garment or curtain, made by folding an edge under and stitching it down. :es: dobladillo
 __hem<sup>2</sup>__ _v_
 __hemangioma__ _n_ Benign angioma consisting of a mass of blood vessels; some appear as birthmarks.
+__hematology__ _n_ The branch of medicine that deals with the diagnosis and treatment of diseases of the blood and bone marrow.
 __hemicycle__ _n_
 __hemidemisemiquaver__ _n_
 __hemiparesis__ _n_ Paresis (paralysis) affecting one side of the body.